-For smooth $2$-dimensional surfaces, this theorem was proved by Stefan Cohn-Vossen in \cite{cohn-vossen_line}.
-For the Riemannian manifolds of higher dimensions it was proved by Victor Toponogov in \cite{toponogov-globalization+splitting}.
-Then it was generalized by Anatoliy Milka in \cite{milka-line} to Alexandrov's spaces, almost the same prove is given in \cite[1.5]{BBI}.
+For smooth $2$-dimensional surfaces, this theorem was proved by Stefan Cohn-Vossen \cite{cohn-vossen_line}.
+For Riemannian manifolds of higher dimensions it was proved by Victor Toponogov \cite{toponogov-globalization+splitting}.
+Then it was generalized by Anatoliy Milka \cite{milka-line} to Alexandrov spaces; nearly the same proof is used in \cite[1.5]{burago-burago-ivanov}.

 Further generalizations of the splitting theorem for Riemannian manifolds with nonnegative Ricci curvature were obtained by Jeff Cheeger and Detlef Gromoll \cite{cheeger-gromoll-split}.
-Jost-Hinrich Eshenburg obtained an analogous result for the Lorentzian manifolds \cite{eshenburg-split}, that is, pseudo-Riemannian manifolds of signature $(1,n)$.
+This was further generalized by Jeff Cheeger and Toby Colding for limits of Riemannian manifolds with almost nonnegative Ricci curvature \cite{cheeger-colding-alm-rigidity} and to their synthetic generalizations, so-called {}\emph{RCD spaces}, by Nicola Gigli \cite{gigli2013splitting, gigli-splitting-overview}.
+Jost-Hinrich Eschenburg obtained an analogous result for Lorentzian manifolds \cite{eshenburg-split}, that is, pseudo-Riemannian manifolds of signature $(1,n)$.

-We present a proof that use gradient flow for Busemann's functions, it is close in the spirit to the proof given in \cite{cheeger-gromoll-split}.
+We present a proof that uses gradient flow for Busemann functions.
+It is close in spirit to the proof given in \cite{cheeger-gromoll-split}.

-Before goint into the proof, let us state few corollaries of the theorem.
+Before going into the proof, let us state a few corollaries of the theorem.

 \begin{thm}{Corollary} Let $\spc{L}$ be a complete length $\Alex{0}$ space.
 Then there is an isometric splitting